 I arrived in New York City bang in the middle of Thanksgiving dinnertime following overnight delay.
-Almost all of New York’s inhabitants observe Thanksgiving: nothing was open, the trains ran empty and the entire city resembled a ghost town or a post-apocalyptic movie.
+Almost all of New York’s diverse inhabitants observe Thanksgiving: nothing was open, the trains ran empty and the entire city resembled a ghost town or a post-apocalyptic movie.
 This surreal and isolated beginning was good preparation for being alone in New York City as a Churchill Fellow.

 New York University Langone Health (NYULH): Department of Child and Adolescent Psychiatry